title: Command Reference

 vipm search

-Searches the VIPM repositories for packages by name or description.
+Searches for available packages by name or description.

 Examples